What do I need?¶

-If you don’t own the proper equipment to build images on your own, you can make use of the automated build system.
+If you do not own the proper equipment to build images on your own, you can make use of the automated build system.
 Packages are recompiled every night (starting at 00:01 CEST) and a few testing images are produced.
 These images are accessible on the download server under board folder, subfolder “Nightly”.
 Packages, when successfully built, are published in the beta repository.
 You can switch to beta repository in armbian-config or by changing apt.armbian.com to beta.armbian.com in /etc/apt/sources.list.d/armbian.list.

 Board beta images are defined in board configuration files which are located here.
 This is a typical board configuration: